bonmotco/research/write-up-requirements.md

 - flake8==3.7.8  # the modular source code checker: pep8, pyflakes and co
 - ipdb==0.12.2  # exports functions to access the IPython debugger, which features tab completion, syntax highlighting, better tracebacks, better introspection with the same interface as the pdb module.
 - mypy==0.720  # Optional static typing for Python
-- psycopg2==2.8.3 --no-binary psycopg2  # psycopg2 - Python-PostgreSQL Database Adapter
+- psycopg2==2.8.3 # psycopg2 - Python-PostgreSQL Database Adapter
 - pylint-celery==0.3  # pylint-celery is a Pylint plugin to aid Pylint in recognising and understandingerrors caused when using the Celery library
 - pylint-django==2.0.11  # A Pylint plugin to help Pylint understand the Django web framework
 - pytest==5.1.3  # pytest: simple powerful testing with Python